Is it True That God Will Never Give You More Than You Can Handle?

 In Articles, Life Issues, Stress, Fear & Anxiety by Daniel Im

-A couple of months later, in December, we were on our way to dinner at a Chinese restaurant on Edmonton’s west end.
-We were less than a couple kilometres away from the restaurant, and then BAM!
-A car decides to take a left through the intersection while we were right in the middle of it.
+We were less than a couple of kilometers away from the restaurant, and then, BAM!
+A car decided to take a left through the intersection while we were right in the middle of it.

-A month later, in January, after four months of chiropractor visits and physiotherapy treatment, I got a call from my sister saying that my dad was just diagnosed with prostate cancer.
+A month later, in January 2020, I got a call from my sister saying that my dad was just diagnosed with prostate cancer.

 How Do You Feel When You Hear This?

-Has someone ever said to you, “God will never give you more than you can handle?”
+Has someone ever told you, “God will never give you more than you can handle?”

 How did that make you feel?

 To be honest, I get why people would say things like, “God will never give you more than you can handle.”
 Because at least they’re not just nodding and staying silent.
-And at least they’re not pointing things to themselves either.
+And at least they’re not pointing things at themselves, either.
 I mean, most people who say statements like that are just trying to be encouraging and hopeful by pointing others to God, right?

 So, Is This Phrase Really All That Bad?